tylerlittlefield/openfda-extract/README.md

 The data is relational as described [here](https://opendata.stackexchange.com/a/2187).
 Converting the data to tabular format may not be efficient and causes lots of duplication.
-If you want to run this, you need to have a database ready, some storage space, and patience.
-I have split the nested data into separate tables, in total:
+To avoid duplication, I have tried to store nested data in different
+tables:

 1.  `adverse_events`
 2.  `adverse_events.mdr_text`